pypsa-meets-earth/pypsa-earth/doc/tutorials/use-cases/5-adapting-costs.md

 ## Introduction

 By the end of [Part 4](4-generation-data.md) the model has the right **demand** and **fleet size**: installed coal and gas capacity sit near KEGOC 2020.
 Dispatch does **not**: the model runs almost entirely on coal.
-This tutorial checks the piece that is independent of network topology: **is the coal-over-gas dispatch actually explained by fuel and O&amp;M costs?** Rather than assume the answer, we replace the generic **technology-data** defaults with real Kazakhstan-specific fuel and O&amp;M data and let the numbers speak.
+This tutorial checks the piece that is independent of network topology: **is the coal-over-gas dispatch actually explained by fuel and O&amp;M costs?** Rather than assume the answer, we replace the generic [technology-data](https://github.com/PyPSA/technology-data) defaults (European reference assumptions) with Kazakhstan-specific fuel and O&amp;M data and let the numbers speak.

 After the custom fleet, annual **Supply** still looks roughly like: